xfbs/blog/about.md

 Hey there!
 Thanks for visiting my blog.

 I am Patrick, a computer science student from Germany.
-I love to thinker with things.
-I also have some accounts on other popular places, if you want to check out what I'm working on or want to get in touch with me.
+I love to thinker with things, especially anything involving computer science or electronics.

+## Where to find me

 <div class="icon-grid">
 {% icon_grid_item